 Some of these mountains are 5 meters high, and in some cases, their height suddenly reaches 100 meters or more; for this reason, if you intend to climb these mountains, you must have the ability to climb the rock and the appropriate equipment to do so.

-One of the best Chabahar tourist attractions of Chabahar travel guide is Lipar Wetland, which is in this beautiful and natural area.
-This wetland is also known as Pink Wetland and is one of the beautiful and natural areas of the region, which is located 15 km east of Chabahar port with a beautiful view.
+One of the best Chabahar tourist attractions of Chabahar Travel Guide is Lipar Wetland, which is in this beautiful and natural area.
+This wetland is also known as Pink Wetland and is one of the most beautiful natural areas of the region, It is located 15 km east of Chabahar port with a beautiful view.

 Chabahar Local Museum

-The Chabahar port Local Museum is the old governorate building in Chabahar, which has remained in this port city since the Qajar period.
+The Chabahar Port Local Museum is the old governorate building in Chabahar, which has remained there since the Qajar period.

-This building is built on a platform with a height of one and a half meters and an area of about six hundred and fifty square meters and has three entrance doors, a set of rooms, a corridor.
+This building is built on a platform with a height of one and a half meters and an area of about six hundred and fifty square meters, and has three entrance doors, a set of rooms, and a corridor.

-This old building builds on two floors, and parts of it are surrounded by a platform with a wooden roof and an iron pillar.
+This old building is built on two floors, and parts of it are surrounded by a platform with a wooden roof and an iron pillar.

 Baan Mesiti Cave

-Another Chabahar tourist attraction, which has many fans, is Baan Mesiti Cave, located 5 km northwest of Tis village at the foot of the Shahbazband Mountain.
+Another Chabahar tourist attraction with many fans is Baan Mesiti Cave, located 5 km northwest of Tis village at the foot of the Shahbazband Mountain.